Phrosh/TitaniumKittenKaraoke/README.md

 - **Multi-Format Support**: YouTube videos, local videos from live PC and UltraStar songs
 - **USDB Integration**: Direct download of songs from the largest UltraStar database
 - **AI-powered Conversion**: Automatic creation of instrumental versions without vocals
+- **Magic Songs**: AI-powered on-the-fly karaoke creation from any song - convert any YouTube video, local video or audio file into a karaoke version with lyrics and perfect instrumental tracks
 - **Comprehensive Song Management**: Complete control over the music library

 ### 👥 User Experience